 where, if we limit the discussion on light and strange quarks, \begin{itemize} \item The purely mesonic potential part is given as

-with $\sigma_l$ and $\sigma_s$ represent the finite-temperature and -density versions of the light and strange quark condensates, section \ref{sec:qrkCondns1}, as deduced from LSM.
-As discussed, the sigma fields show temperature- and density-dependence similar to that of the quarks and therefore play the role as order parameters.
+with $\sigma_l$ and $\sigma_s$ represent the finite--temperature and --density versions of the light and strange quark condensates, section \ref{sec:qrkCondns1}, as deduced from LSM.
+As discussed, the sigma fields show temperature-- and density--dependence similar to that of the quarks and therefore play the role as order parameters.